How Do Informational Reports And Analytical Reports Differ?

 Both report types play roles in strategic planning.
 Informational reports outline the current situation.
 This helps teams understand where they stand.

 Analytical reports help shape future goals.
 They provide predictions based on data trends.
 Here’s how they differ: Analytical reports can help identify areas of improvement and inform decision-making.
 They primarily focus on presenting data in a clear and concise way, allowing for better understanding and interpretation.
-For example, individuals looking to gain expertise in data analysis may seek out a resource like the “google data analytics certificate review” to inform their decision on which training program to pursue.
-This illustrates the practical application of analytical reports in guiding future actions and goals.

 Type of Report Purpose Use in Strategic Planning